 Many discoveries are made on the basis of studying one genotype.
 The findings that fas genes are necessary for virulence of Rhodococcus was on the basis of studying only D188.
 The most parsimonious explanation is that Rhodococcus cells lacking virulence genes are not pathogenic.

-There are a number of sources for our statement that ‘A second incidence of pistachio bushy top syndrome occurred in 2016’: these include Deckers, 2017 (which refers to ‘the second outbreak (started in summer 2016)'), Gutierrez and Francis, 2017, and the minutes of a meeting organized by the California Pistachio Research Board.
+There are a number of sources for our statement that ‘A second incidence of pistachio bushy top syndrome occurred in 2016’: these include Deckers, 2017 (which refers to ‘the second outbreak (started in summer 2016)'), Gutierrez and Francis, 2017, and the organized by the California Pistachio Research Board.

 A second strain, also from Dr. Vereecke, has a deletion but in a different region of the chromosome (unpublished data).
 This second strain and the D188-5 we sequenced were from the same lineage that was purposefully subjected to stresses (Desomer et al., 1988).
 These strains were also maintained for ~25 years prior to us receiving them.
 Thus, the most parsimonious explanation is the deletion in the chromosome occurred prior to when we acquired D188-5.

 BA is a synthetic cytokinin and is commonly used by researchers.
 Its resistance to cleavage by oxidases makes it appropriate for testing whether exogenously applied cytokinins can phenocopy the Rhodococcus-dependent disease symptoms (Kieber and Schaller, 2014).
 We used BA to demonstrate that 0.1 μM of cytokinin is necessary to inhibit root elongation to the same degree as 2.5 × 103 cfu of pathogenic Rhodococcus.
 Given the low amounts detected in culture-grown Rhodococcus, we questioned whether pathogenic Rhodococcus could produce sufficiently high quantities of cytokinins to incite disease.